 Current Position: Judge at the KwaZulu Natal Division of the High Court

-Judge Thokozile Mbatha has been a judge at high court in Pietermaritzburg since 2011 and has spent acting stints at the Supreme Court of Appeal since 2016.
+Judge Thokozile Mbatha has been at the high court in Pietermaritzburg since 2011 and acted at the Supreme Court of Appeal (SCA) from December 2016 – November 2017.

-In S v Ngubane & Others, Mbatha dished out sentences ranging from five years to life sentences for the various crimes alleged despite the State not seeking convictions on many of the charges.
+In S v Ngubane & Others, Mbatha dished out sentences ranging from five years to life sentences to a gang of ATM bombers, despite the State not seeking convictions on many of the charges.

 On appeal, a full KwaZulu-Natal High Court Bench found there was no “reliable evidence” before Mbatha “to sustain a conviction on any of the counts and the Appellants ought to have been acquitted.”

 The full bench further noted that counsel for the state “confirmed that in the Court a quo he did not seek a conviction against the Appellants in respect of the counts set out in paragraph supra.
 Notwithstanding this the learned Judge convicted the Appellants on those counts.”